Li Ying (Water Margin)

-Li Ying is a fictional character in Water Margin, one of the four great classical novels in Chinese literature.
-Nicknamed "Striking Hawk", he ranks 11th among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Li Ying is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Striking Hawk", he ranks 11th among the 36 Heavenly Spirits, the first third of the 108 Heroes.

 Background

-The novel depicts Li Ying as unique-looking with eyes like those of a hawk, a head like that of a tiger, arms like those of an ape and a waist like that of a wolf.
-In battles he dons a red robe, rides a white stallion and wields a steel spear.
+The novel describes Li Ying as a unique-looking man with eyes like those of a hawk, a head like that of a tiger, arms like those of an ape, and a waist like that of a wolf.
+In battle, he dons a red robe, rides a white stallion, and wields a steel alloy spear / lance.
 He is known for his deadly accuracy in throwing daggers, for which he is nicknamed "Striking Hawk".

-Li Ying is the master of the Li Family Manor, which stands with the Zhu and Hu Family Manors on the Lone Dragon Ridge (獨龍崗) located in Yunzhou (鄆州) (Zhongshan Prefecture (中山府) in present-day Dongping County, Shandong province).
-Wealthy and in command of a militia force, Li Ying is generous and likes to make friends with chivalrous men.
+Li Ying is the chief of the Li Family Village, which is next to the Zhu and Hu Family Villages at Lone Dragon Ridge (獨龍崗) in Yunzhou (around present-day Dongping County, Shandong).
+A wealthy man with a militia under his command, Li Ying is known for befriending chivalrous people and being generous with his wealth.